BU-Spark/ds-bu-awards-analysis/README.md

 ├── requirements.txt         # Dependencies for random forest model
 ```

+### Challenges

+One of the main challenges we faced was handling the RI_Matches file, which contained nearly 300,000 rows.
+Combining it with the discipline dataset significantly slowed down the process and required careful handling.
+Additionally, we encountered inconsistency in our model results.
+Despite using the same input, each model yielded varying outputs, making it difficult to pinpoint the most reliable model.
+We were also limited by the size of the Discipline Pathways dataset, only using a portion of it due to memory and processing constraints.
+This likely impacted the model's ability to capture the full range of award trajectories.

 ### Next Steps

 For any future team reading this, it would best to start with making sure the model does perform accurately.
 Right now, our models get about 80% accuracy, however, we are unable to validate whether this is in line with the client's model.
-In addition, we only used part of the discipline pathways dataset due to constraints with how large the file is.
-If there is a workaround (assuming no limiations), it would be beneficial to use the entire 300,000 rows or so to improve the model.
+Another next step is to create a UI interface since the project is designed for non-technical people.
+Having an interface would make it easier to demonstrate the results of the model.